awfullycrispy/GodotDebugMenu/README.md

 # DebugMenu for Godot
 DebugMenu is a simple add-on that allows you to easily create a menu in runtime using a single line of code that allows you to live monitor and edit variables

 Created by awfullycrispy for Godot 4.6 in 2026.
+All code written by a human.
 CC0-1.0 license

 # Setup
 1. Make an "addons" folder and copy the "debug_menu" folder to it